Fernando Roig

 Fernando Roig Alfonso (born 25 June 1947) is a Spanish billionaire businessman, the owner and president of the Spanish football club Villarreal, owner and president of Spanish ceramic company Pamesa and owner of 9% of the Spanish supermarket chain Mercadona.
 As of October 2021, Forbes estimated his net worth at US$1.7 billion.

-His brother Juan Roig, is the CEO and majority shareholder, his wife Hortensia Herrero owns 28% of the Spanish supermarket chain Mercadona.
+His brother Juan Roig, is the CEO and majority shareholder, his wife Hortensia Herrero owns 28% of Mercadona.

 Roig is married, with two children, and lives in Valencia, Spain.